-457, 458.
+WGST 457, 458.
 Senior Thesis.
 The research and writing of an extended essay or report, or the completion of a creative project, under the supervision of a faculty member.
-Majors normally register for 458 in the winter semester.
-Majors writing an honors thesis register for both Women's Studies 457 in the fall semester and 458 in the winter semester.
+Majors normally register for Women's and Gender Studies 458 in the winter semester.
+Majors writing an honors thesis register for both Women's and Gender Studies 457 in the fall semester and 458 in the winter semester.
+Normally offered every year.
 Staff.